OlympusDAO/solanOHM/README.md

 The steps below can be used for either the Solana testnet/devnet or mainnet by changing the appropriate flag.

+Docker must be running for many of these commands to work.

 ### Configure Solana CLI

 Configure the Solana CLI to use the correct RPC URL: